fsek/docs/source/examples/web/fruits.rst

 Form
 ****

 The form is used both for creating and editing fruits.
+The form is what's called a *partial* since it will be rendered within other view files.
+This file is therefore named with an underscore, **_form.erb**.

   .. literalinclude:: Fruits/admin_form.html.erb
     :language: html+erb

 Using ``fruit.input`` we define what attributes we would like the form to ask for. ``fruit.button :submit`` renders a button the user has to press when done.
 The button label depends on the occurring action; if the form is used to create a fruit it will say “Skapa Frukt”, or to edit a fruit it will say “Uppdatera Frukt”.
+Clicking this button runs either ``create`` or ``update`` in the controller.

-Next to it there will be a button which redirects back to the fruit index page.
+Next to it there will be a button which redirects back to the index page.

 New
 ***